 HOW DO I SET REALISTIC EXPECTATIONS FOR MYSELF?

 This is a very important question, because we don’t want any patients to be disappointed with their results from breast augmentation.
 Honest communication between you and your surgeon is of the utmost importance.

 These are the three most common ideas that lead to UNrealistic expectations in breast augmentation Austin:

 - that an implant alone will correct all issues with the breast

 - that an implant alone will change the shape of the breast

 - that all asymmetries will be corrected

-Every woman has a different breast shape and breast structure, and the “canvas” we start with isn’t blank.
-Our surgeons will listen to your concerns about your breasts, and they will point out unique features of your breast that will influence your final breast shape and position after surgery.
-Many patients don’t realize that implants will make their breasts larger, but they won’t necessarily change their shape, and they won’t change the position on your chest wall.
-Implants also cannot lift your breasts if your nipples are below the IMF, and you really need a breast lift.
-It’s helpful when looking at B&A pictures to not just look at the after photos.
-Look back and forth between the 2 front images and, and you’ll see what we mean; the “before” dictates the “after”.
-While implants can greatly improve the appearance of the breasts, they are not designed to correct every concern.
+To begin with, every woman has a different breast shape and breast structure, and the “canvas” we work with isn’t blank.
+Our surgeons will listen to your concerns about your breasts, and they will point out unique features of your breast that will influence your final breast shape and position after breast augmentation.
+Many patients don’t realize that, although breast implants will certainly make their breasts larger, they won’t necessarily change their shape, and their position on your chest wall.
+More so, breast implants cannot lift your breasts if your nipples are below the IMF (infra-mammary fold), and you may also need a breast lift.
+It’s helpful when looking at before and after pictures to not just look at the after photos.
+Look back and forth between the 2 images, and you’ll see what we mean.
+The “before” dictates the “after”.
+While breast implants can greatly improve the appearance of the breasts, they are not designed to correct or perfect every concern.